AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

 <b>PostLogoutRedirectUri(Optional)</b>: Redirects the user to postLogoutRedirectUri after logout.
 Defaults is 'redirectUri'.

-<b>Logger(Optional)</b>: For Logging purpose.

 <b>LoadFrameTimeout(Optional)</b>: The number of milliseconds of inactivity before a token renewal response from AAD should be considered timed out.
 Default is 6 seconds.

 <b>NavigateToLoginRequestUrl(Optional)</b>:Ability to turn off default navigation to start page after login.
 Default is false.

 <b>Popup(Optional)</b>: Show login popup or redirect.
 Default:Redirect

-</b>Scopes(Optional)</b>: Allows the client to express the desired scopes that should be consented.
+<b>Scopes(Optional)</b>: Allows the client to express the desired scopes that should be consented.
 Scopes can be from multiple resources/endpoints.
 Passing scope here will
 only consent it and no access token will be acquired till the time client actually calls the API.
 This is optional if you are using MSAL for only login(Authentication).

 <b>AnonymousEndpoints(Optional)</b>: Array of  URI's.
 Msal will not attach a token to outgoing requests that have these uri.
 Defaults to 'null'.